 Are you looking for a way to become more involved in your community?
 The Coronado Chapter sponsors a college scholarship program that currently includes eleven $1,000 scholarships per year for high school seniors in Cochise and Santa Cruz counties, and awards for JROTC cadets, political forums and other community activities.

-Annual Coronado Chapter dues are $15.00 for Regular members and $10.00 for Surviving Spouse members, so you can afford to try our local chapter.
+Annual Coronado Chapter dues are $15.00 for Regular members (or $50 for 5 yrs or $150 for Life) and $10.00 for Surviving Spouse members (or $40 for 5 yrs or $100 for Life), so you can afford to try our local chapter.
 New members get their first year for free!

 Customarily the Coronado Chapter MOAA: